 - Canada’s social history and cultural history as well as Canada’s symbols; and

 - Canadian physical and Canadian political geography.

 How to Prepare for the Citizenship Test

 All the information in the citizenship test will come from the following study guide: Discover Canada, the Rights and Responsibilities of Citizenship.
-You will be mailed a copy by CIC, but you can go here to download a PDF copy or an eBook and start studying.
+You will be mailed a copy by IRCC, but you can go here to download a PDF copy or an eBook and start studying.
 Go here to listen to an MP3 version (audio file of the study guide).
 You will find sample study questions in the study guide that you can use to help prepare for the test.
 Here are a few examples of study questions: